I am dedicated to Utah Democrats.

 Over time, we have developed a foundation to raise money and support the efforts of this school to bring people of all backgrounds and perspectives together through their children.

-As a community, we must seek ways to find what we have in common and care for one another.
-That is how we become better.
+As a community, we are seeking ways to find what we have in common and care for one another.
+That is how we will continue to become better and better.